sonny-bit/IT-Automation/README.md

-# IT Automation
+# README.md

-This repository contains PowerShell and Bash scripts used to install common applications on both Windows and Mac.
+This repository contains automation scripts organized into three directories:

-I also leveraged [JumpCloud PowerShell](https://github.com/TheJumpCloud/support/wiki/Using-the-JumpCloud-PowerShell-Module#jumpcloud-powershell-commands-example-library) modules and [API documentation](https://docs.jumpcloud.com/api/index.html) to automate and streamline various administrative tasks.
-This includes PowerShell scripts that interact with the JumpCloud API to retrieve data, which is subsequently stored in SQL tables for reporting and analysis.
+## **API-SQL-Integration**
+Scripts to fetch data from APIs, convert it to JSON, and insert it into a SQL Server database.

+## **Windows-Automation**
+PowerShell scripts to automate software installations and system configurations on Windows.

+## **Mac-Automation**
+Bash scripts to automate software installations and configurations on macOS using Homebrew.